-The first step to entering the two-year program is to take part in an assessment process which includes taking the college's free placement test and meeting with Counseling and Career Services.
-You may need to complete pre-program courses (HS152 and WR121 must be completed with a grade of C or better.)
+The first step to entering the two-year program is to take part in an assessment process which includes taking the college's free placement test and meeting with Advising and Counseling Services.
+You may need to complete pre-program courses.
 A counselor will help you develop an individualized program of study, which may include one or more of the following: